ag-grid/ag-grid/README.md

 - Do manual end to end testing off all examples in documentation
 - Discard all changes to `dist/`
 - Create Pull Request

-Contributions to Angular Grid are welcome, but need to be of similar high standard and style to the project as it is currently.